-What is a hazard in relation to the Driving Test and Hazard Perception Test?
+What is a hazard in relation to the Hazard Perception Test?

-Well, a hazard can be anything that may cause a driver to change speed, direction, stop or even cause harm.
+A hazard is described as anything that may cause a driver to change speed, direction, stop, or even cause harm.

-Hazards can normally be grouped into categories such as:
+Hazards are normally grouped into categories such as:

 • Other road users (e.g. pedestrians, drivers, cyclists, horses)